 - pre and post training telephone and email support

 - planning and pupil resources for one year covering a range of fiction and non-fiction texts, as well as written tasks

 - a grammar booklet to accompany the LIT units

 - methods for pupil identification on entry to Year 7

 - assessment of pupils’ literacy skills

-The cost of the LIT Programme is inclusive of a one year annual subscription which includes access to the most up-to-date LIT resources, LIT forums and ongoing support for implementation and maintenance.
+The cost of the LIT Programme is inclusive of a subscription for the remainder of the academic year, which includes access to the most up-to-date LIT resources, LIT forums and support for implementation and maintenance.